Your Sexual Health is Important — STD Testing for Women and Men in Central PA

 - PID can lead to serious health issues including infertility, ectopic pregnancy, abscess formation and chronic pelvic pain.

-Call or request an appointment online us today for free STI testing and treatment
+Call or request an appointment online us today for STD testing for women and men

 If you think you and/or your partner has an STI/STD or you’re at risk for having an STI/STD, call us today to schedule your free STI testing and treatment appointment.
 Our centers are located in Central PA (Harrisburg, Middletown, and New Cumberland).